a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 category: servicenow
 ---

+## New plan

+1. in this article, write an intro and give a list of sections.
+Like in GOV.UK, add a link with a right-arrow that takes you to the next item in the list
+2. Split clone guide into separate documents, all with a title that means they show up in the correct order when listed

 <!-- heading depth doesn't actually matter so much, after all.
 Maybe it's best to start this article from scratch -->
 <!-- heading depth doesn't actually matter so much, after all.
 Maybe it's best to start this article from scratch -->
 <!-- heading depth doesn't actually matter so much, after all.
 Maybe it's best to start this article from scratch -->